haonan-li/LAMB/README.md

-# LAMB
+# LAMB: Location-Aware Modular Bi-encoder for Tourism Question Answering

-LAMB: Location-Aware Modular Bi-encoder for Tourism Question Answering
+This repo provides the source code & data of our paper: [Location-Aware Modular Bi-encoder for Tourism Question Answering]() (AACL 2023).

 ## Dependencies